Economy of Belarus: Economic background

 The period between 1996 and 2000 was also characterised by significant financial distress, in particular in 1998 and 1999 as a result of the financial and economic crisis in Russia.
 This resulted primarily in a sharp increase in prices and the devaluation of the national currency, a decline in trade with Russia and other CIS countries, growth in inter-enterprise arrears, and overall deterioration of the country's balance of payments.
 Extreme tension within the foreign exchange market was the key factor that destabilized the economy in 1998 and 1999.
 In 1999, consumer prices grew by 294%.

 Between 2001 and 2005, the national economy demonstrated steady and dynamic growth.
 The GDP grew at an average rate of 7.4 percent, peaking in 2005 at 9.2 percent.
 This growth was mainly a result of the performance of the industrial sector, which grew on average more than 8.7 percent per year, with a high of 10.4 percent in 2005.
 Potatoes, flax, hemp, sugarbeets, rye, oats, and wheat are the chief agricultural products.
 Dairy and beef cattle, pigs, and chickens are raised.
 Belarus has only small reserves of petroleum and natural gas and imports most of its oil and gas from Russia.
 The main branches of industry produce tractors and trucks, earth movers for use in construction and mining, metal-cutting machine tools, agricultural equipment, motorcycles, chemicals, fertilizer, textiles, and consumer goods.
 The chief trading partners are Russia, Ukraine, Poland, and Germany.

 The Belarus GDP grew 9.9% in 2006.
 In the first quarter of 2007, GDP grew 8.2%.
 GDP further grew in 2008 by 10%.

 Analysis of foreign direct investment to Belarus between 2002 and 2007 shows that nearly 80% of FDI was geared into the service sector, while industrial concerns accounted for 20%.
-Agricultural FDI was off-the-charts paltry.
+Agricultural FDI was negligible at 1%.